ikialo/ColorEx/README.md

 # ColorEx Library

-*ColorEx* is a data visualization library that uses color expressively to represent data, make visualization interactive, and ultimately be a great tool for learning patterns in data.
-ColorEx is simple.
+*ColorEx* is a data visualization library that uses color creatively to represent data, make visualization interactive, and ultimately be a great tool for learning patterns in data.

 ## Features